Stock4 Rules

 Stock exhaust manifold only.
 May use straight pipe exhaust the same size from the manifold to the end.
 Must exit out from vehicle past driver.

 The suspension must be stock with no modifications at all.
-Camber is allowed in the front of the car as follows; 6 degrees maximum on right side, 3 degrees maximum on left side.
+Camber is allowed in the front of the car as follows; 4 degrees maximum on right side, 2 degrees maximum on left side.
 Camber will be checked behind the scales on the flat concrete and checked with 40psi in each tire.
+No tolerance will be given at time of inspection.

 REAR must be zero toe and up to one degree of camber as the car comes from the factory.
 Absolutely NO rear steer.